The Architecture of Credential Policing

 The response to credential policing is not the abolition of standards.
 It is the insistence that standards be applied to the right thing.
 A reader who encounters work produced outside institutional structures faces a genuine evaluative challenge: without the credential as a proxy, the work itself must be examined.
 This is more demanding than categorical acceptance or rejection, but it is the only intellectually honest response.

-This is worth naming precisely because it is typically not named at all.
 Substituting classification for evaluation is not a lapse in rigor.
 It is a category error in the practice of scholarship itself.
 Rigor is a property of how conclusions are reached: whether the evidence supports the claim, whether the argument holds under pressure, whether the distinctions being drawn are real and defensible.
 Classification is a property of institutional origin.
-These are different operations applied to different objects, and conflating them does not produce a more careful version of intellectual judgment.
-It produces a different activity entirely, one that is organized around boundary maintenance rather than understanding.
-In an ethics of scholarship, that conflation is not a minor procedural failure.
-It is a corruption of the basic evaluative function that scholarship exists to perform.
+These are different operations applied to different objects.
+Conflating them does not produce a more careful version of intellectual judgment.
+It produces a different activity entirely, one organized around boundary maintenance rather than understanding.

 Closing

 Credential policing presents itself as quality control.
-What it actually does is replace evaluation with classification, substitute institutional origin for intellectual substance, and enforce a symmetrical distortion that degrades the field's capacity to develop the questions it most needs.
+What it actually does is replace evaluation with classification, substitute institutional origin for intellectual substance, and enforce a symmetrical distortion that limits the field's capacity to develop the questions it most needs.
 The work it excludes is not primarily bad work.
-It is work that does not fit the existing taxonomy, which is a different problem entirely, and in some cases the opposite of one.
+It is work that does not fit the existing taxonomy, which is a different problem entirely.

 The questions that define a field's future are rarely the ones its current credentialing systems are designed to produce.
-They tend to arrive from the edges, from scholars working across disciplinary lines, from sustained inquiry that does not fit a publication cycle, from frameworks that take decades to stabilize and cannot be assessed by any single discipline's standards.
-Credential policing does not merely make those scholars harder to hear.
+They tend to arrive from scholars working across disciplinary lines, from sustained inquiry that does not fit a publication cycle, from frameworks that take decades to stabilize.
+Credential policing does not merely make those contributions harder to hear.
 It makes the questions they are asking harder to think, because the act of dismissing the work is also the act of not engaging with what it points toward.